AnastasisKratsios/NeurIPS2020_Non_Euclidean_Universal_Approximation_Example_DNN_Layer_Comparisons/README.md

 conda activate architopes \
 pip install -r requirements.txt
 ```
+---

+## Organization of directory:
+ - Data in the "inputs" sub-directory,
+ - All model outputs go to the "outputs" subdirectory,
+ - Jupyternotebook versions of the python files are found in the "Jupyternote book" subdirectory.

+---

 ## Preprocessing, Training, and Evaluating
 1. Specify the parameters related to each set and the space of hyper parameters in: Hyperparameter_Grid.py